389ds/389-ds-base/src/lib389/doc/source/guidelines.rst

 ============================================================
 Guidelines for using pytest and lib389
 ============================================================
-The guide covers basic workflow with git, py.test, lib389, python-ldap and 1minutetip CLIs.
+The guide covers basic workflow with git, py.test, lib389 and python-ldap.

 For a saving place purposes, I'll replace topology_m2.ms["master1"] with master1 , etc.